-National Water Research Institute is a 501(c)(3) nonprofit organization and was incorporated in the state of California in June of 1991.
-The Institute was created to provide financial support for the research, development and implementation of water projects for the purpose of developing and conserving water, improving the quality of water, preventing or remediating degradation of water quality and efficiently using water resources.
+National Water Research Institute is a 501(c)(3) nonprofit organization and was formed under a Joint Powers Agreement in June of 1991.
+The Organization was created to provide financial support for the research, development and implementation of water projects for the purpose of developing and conserving water, improving the quality of water, preventing or remediating degradation of water quality and efficiently using water resources.
 The Organization is funded primarily from contributions and conference sponsorships for educating professionals in the area of water research.